madgeek-arc/resource-catalogue/README.md

-#eic-registry-api
+#eic-registry-model

-Contains all the classes for the xsd - java mapping.
+This is the very model of the eInfraCentral registry